timetag/timetag.github.io/docs/actions.rst

 - ``emit(chn, waittime=0, period=0, repeat=1)``
     Emit a signal to ``chn`` after ``waittime``, both are either integer values or the name of an INTEGER Tool.
 It can also emit some repeated signals with a `period` in ps if  ``repeat`` is set to larger than one.

     If reapeat is set to 0, no event will be emitted, which might be used as a conditional emittion.

-    The maximum limit of channel number ``chn`` is 255.
+    The maximum limit of channel number ``chn`` is 255, and the minimum limit of ``chn`` is larger than the largest channel number assigned for the ``RFILE``.

     .. note::
-        It is not allowed to emit to any channel that is read from a timetag file (timetagger channels or markers).
+        It is not allowed to emit to any channel that is used in ``RFILE``, since it is usually read from a timetag file (timetagger channels or markers).
 The emitted signal will never be written to the timetag file to prevent corrputing the original data.

         If you need to merge signals from two channels into one channel, simply emit them into a new unused channel.

         Channels can also be used as routers.
 For examples, you can route events to different Virtual Instruments based on some status that is controlled by the markers.

 - ``cancel_emit(chn)``
     Flush all the previously emitted events in the channel ``chn``.